mend/renovate-ce-ee/docs/web-ui.md

 # If using GitHub Enterprise Server (GHES), set this so it can be used to display outbound links to organizations/repositories and for OAuth requests.
 # Must be an absolute URL with optional port and path (`scheme://host[:port][/path]`)
 MEND_RNV_ENDPOINT=
-# Optional. provide support for alternative profile avatars instead of the GitHub profile picture
+# Optional.
+Provide an alternative profile avatar, instead of using the profile picture from GitHub.
+# This is only required when your GitHub instance does not allow unauthenticated access.
 # value: true|false
 MEND_RNV_UI_ENABLE_ALTERNATIVE_AVATARS=
 ```